philiplinden/cremons-et-al-2022/README.md

 This repository is a reproduction of [_Software for Simulating Lunar Surface Hydration Measurements for Multispectral Lidar at 3 µm_](./Earth%20and%20Space%20Science%20-%202022%20-%20Cremons.pdf)[^1] using Python instead of Matlab.
-The goal is to reproduce the figures and results from the data provided by Cremons, et. al. with their paper.
+The goal is to reproduce the figures and results from the data published by Cremons, et. al that accompanied their paper.

 This work is licensed under a
 [Creative Commons Attribution 4.0 International License][cc-by].